Sailor Moon (TV series): Sailor Moon S (1994–1995)

-Some time later, the Sailor Soldiers encounter the Death Busters, an evil organization that is summoning monsters called Daimons to steal Heart Crystals from humans.
-Their intention is to locate three specific Heart Crystals that contain special Talismans.
+Some time later, the Sailor Soldiers encounter the Death Busters, an evil organization based in the prestigious Mugen Academy that is summoning monsters called Daimons to steal Heart Crystals from humans.
+Their intention is to locate three specific Pure Heart Crystals that contain special Talismans.
 Joining the Sailor Soldiers are Haruka Tenoh and Michiru Kaioh, who operate as Sailor Uranus and Sailor Neptune respectively.
 The two are also seeking the Talismans for different purposes and come into conflict with the other Sailor Soldiers.
 Sailor Pluto returns to the present day as Setsuna Meioh; Chibiusa also returns, now donning her own magical girl identity of Sailor Chibi Moon.

-The Death Busters eventually discover that Haruka and Michiru hold two of the Talismans and acquire them at the cost of their lives, but Setsuna — who holds the third — revives them.
-The Talismans create the Holy Grail, allowing Usagi to acquire a second form: Super Sailor Moon.
-The Death Busters' intentions then change to harvesting Heart Crystals en masse to resurrect the malevolent entity known as Mistress 9.
-Chibiusa also befriends a sickly girl named Hotaru, unaware that she is the daughter of the Death Busters' leader, Professor Tomoe.
-Unknown to her, Hotaru is also Sailor Saturn, a Sailor Soldier capable of destroying and rebirthing entire planets.
-Haruka, Michiru and Setsuna fear that Saturn's awakening will result in Earth's destruction and plead for Usagi to kill her.
+The Death Busters eventually discover that Haruka and Michiru hold two of the Talismans and acquire them at the cost of their lives, but Setsuna—who holds the third—revives them.
+The Talismans create the Holy Grail, allowing Usagi to acquire a more powerful form: Super Sailor Moon.
+The Death Busters's intentions then change to harvesting Pure Heart Crystals en masse to resurrect the malevolent entity known as Mistress 9, while Uranus, Neptune, and Pluto now seek the true Messiah, who can effectively wield the Holy Grail to stop the Death Busters.
+Chibiusa also befriends a sickly girl named Hotaru, unaware that she is the daughter of the Death Busters's leader, Professor Tomoe.
+Unknown to her, Hotaru is also Sailor Saturn, a Sailor Soldier capable of destroying entire planets.
+Haruka, Michiru and Setsuna fear that Saturn's awakening will result in Earth's destruction and plead for Usagi to kill her, but she refuses.